-Travel photography is big business these days.
+Travel photography is big business these days and an affordable travel camera really doesn’t cost the world anymore.
 With more and more people sharing their most extravagant, daring and outrageous travel pictures on Instagram, the question “which are the best cameras for travel photography?” can be a difficult one to answer.
-Enough people ask us “which camera did you use to take that?” that we decided to write a post about our camera kit.
+Enough people ask us “which camera did you use to take that?” that we decided to write a post about our camera kit and show you our top-rated travel cameras.

-Neither of us TripGourmets are professional photographers or videographers.
-When we first started this blog, we had nothing more than our iPhones, and an old Nikon Coolpix that I had bought on holiday a few years ago in an attempt to do justice to the gorgeous Calabrian coastline.
+Neither of us TripGourmets are professional photographers or videographers so we don’t own the best professional travel camera.
+When we first started this blog, we had nothing more than our iPhones, and an old Nikon Coolpix, a lightweight travel camera, that I had bought on holiday a few years ago in an attempt to do justice to the gorgeous Calabrian coastline.

 With a bit more blogging experience, we have learned that taking the best travel photos and videos we can, makes our blog posts look better, and gives our readers a better feel for the place than a few dodgy snaps.
 Even for the non-blogger, showing off fancy holiday snaps is much more attractive for your friends and family at home than looking at blurry, badly lit images.